 - Consider pursuing honors in your major or enrolling in one of the Advanced Honors Seminars offered in the College

 - Take advantage of research opportunities, apply for a DURF grant or a National Scholarship, and/or participate in the Undergraduate Research Conference

-- Study away at one of NYU's many sites around the world, at domestic or international exchange partners, or through a summer study abroad program
+- Study away at one of NYU's many sites around the world, or at international exchange partners, or through a summer study away program

 - Prepare for law school, a career in business, or a health profession, or a liberal arts graduate program